geseq/udecimal/readme.md

 **Design Goals**

-Primarily developed to test performance charactersitics in an order book Using Decimal rather than decimal.Decimal improves the performance by over 20%, and a lot less GC activity as well.
+Primarily developed to test performance charactersitics in an order book.

 The decimal.Decimal API uses NaN for reporting errors in the common case, since often code is chained like:
 ```